-The all-pervading secret police methods, the inseparable from them system of provocation, the division of the population into well-meaning and ill-disposed, have gradually transformed the Struggle for the new world into an unbridled debauch of espionage, pillage and violence.
+The all-pervading secret police methods, the inseparable from them system of provocation, the division of the population into wellmeaning and ill-disposed, have gradually transformed the Struggle for the new world into an unbridled debauch of espionage, pillage and violence.

 No reactionary régime ever dominated the life and liberty of its citizens with such arbitrariness and despotism as the alleged "dictatorship of the proletariat".
 As in the old days of Tsarism, the "okhranka" (secret police section) rules the land.
 The Soviet prisons are filled with socialists and revolutionists of every shade of political opinion.
 Physical violence toward political prisoners and hunger strikes in prison are again the order of the day.
 Summary executions, not only of individuals but en masse, are common occurrences.
 The Socialist State has not scrupled to resort to a measure which even the most brutal bourgeois governments did not dare to use: the system of hostages.
-Relationship or even casual friendship is sufficient ground for merciless persecution and, quite frequently, for capital punishment.
+Relationship or even casual friendship is sufficient great struggle for liberty and justice - a reply that expressed itself in the policy of compromise abroad and terrorism at home.